makrai/notes/lee22-meta-learning-survey.md

   (Kirkpatrick+ 2017; Zenke+ 2017; Schwarz+ 2018; Aljundi+ 2018; Ehret+ 2021)
 * some successful examples in NLP applications
-  * KnowledgeEditor (De Cao+ 2021) learns the parameter update strategies that can learn the new data and simultaneously retain the same predictions on the old data.
-KnowledgeEditor has been
+  * KnowledgeEditor (De Cao+ 2021) learns the parameter update strategies that can learn the new data and simultaneously retain the same predictions on the old data
     * applied to fact-checking and QA
-  * Editable Training (Sinitsin+ 2020) employs learn-to-init approaches to find the set of initial parameters, ensuring that new knowledge can be learned after updates without harming the performance of old data.
-Editable
+  * Editable Training (Sinitsin+ 2020) employs learn-to-init approaches ensuring that new knowledge can be learned after updates without harming the performance of old data
     * empirically demonstrates the effectiveness on MT

 ### Meta-learning for Data-based LLL Methods

-* idea: store a limited number of previously seen training examples in memory and then use them for empirical replay, that is, training on seen examples to
+* idea: store a limited number of previously seen training examples in memory and then use them for empirical replay ie training on seen examples to
   * recover knowledge learned
     (Sprechmann+ 2018; de Masson d'Autume+ 2019; Sun+ 2019a) or to
   * derive optimization constraints
     (Lopez-Paz and Ranzato, 2017; Li and Hoiem, 2017; Saha and Roy, 2021)
-* hE need to store an unrealistically large number of training examples in memory to achieve good performance
+* hE need to store an unrealistically many training examples in memory to achieve good performance
-* To achieve sample efficiency meta-learning to learn a better adaptation algorithm that recovers the knowledge learned with a limited amount of previously seen data
+* To achieve sample efficiency: meta-learning to learn a better adaptation algorithm that recovers the knowledge learned with a limited amount of previously seen data
   * Obamuyide and Vlachos (2019a); Wang+ (2020c); Wu+ (2021a)